A Brief Description of the Divorce Process in the State of Texas

 You should seek the advice of an experienced attorney if you are thinking about filing for divorce.
 Please feel free to contact Ken Crain at 512-869-0131 to schedule a divorce consultation.
 I will gladly speak to you on the phone for a few minutes about your situation for no charge.
 If you prefer to come in to my office, I offer divorce consultations in my office for $250 for up to one hour of face to face discussion in my office.

 Residency requirements.
-Before filing a petition for divorce, one spouse must be a Texas resident for at least six months and be a resident of the county in which he/she is filing the divorce petition for at least 90 days.
+Before filing a petition for divorce, at least one spouse must be a Texas resident for at least six months and be a resident of the county in which he/she is filing the divorce petition for at least 90 days.

 Step one of the divorce process in Texas.
 Filing the Petition for Divorce - The first step in any divorce is to draft the Original Petition for Divorce and file it with the District Clerk of the county in which you or your spouse resides.
 The divorce petition will contain certain basic information regarding marital property, children of the marriage, the grounds for divorce, and the general requests that a party is making in the case.